JesperLarsson/pyMTGDeckCheck/README.md

 https://www.python.org/downloads
 3. Install magicthegathering.io library by opening a terminal in your python script folder (ex 'C:\Python3\Scripts') and running "pip install mtgsdk".
 You might have to add python to your PATH system variable if the installer didn't
 4. Export your deck from MTGO / tappedout.net /etc. Choose a basic text file as the file format
-5. Run the script from the commandline and give your filename as the first argument like so: "pyMTGDeckCheck.py test_deck.txt".
+5. Run the script from the commandline and give your filename as the first argument like so: <pre>"pyMTGDeckCheck.py test_deck.txt"</pre>
 It's also possible to run the script by drag-and-dropping your textfile on the script, but it will make it harder to read the output.
 A basic test deck file is included in the repository for you to test the script

 The program output should then look like this: